Skip to content

 There’s no single, pre-set design you need to follow.
 There are no rules.
 Instead, you have the freedom to constantly rearrange the pieces as you wish.

-Now imagine treating your life in the same way, where you also have the freedom to constantly rearrange the components of your as you wish—your ambitions, habits, and skills.
+Now imagine treating your life in the same way, where you also have the freedom to constantly rearrange the components of your life as you wish—your ambitions, habits, and skills.

 Think of it as lifestyle design for a modern world.
 There's no need to quit everything, start over, or chase complete reinvention to create sustainable change.